ppaing2/HMS520_final_project/README.md

 We will download three datasets necessary for this analyis from NHANES website: BMI, BP, Demographic files.
 Then we will merge those three datasets by respondent ID.

+# 2: Data Cleaning

-# 2: Create necessary variables
+# 3: Create necessary variables
 We will create a mean SBP (mean_SBP) variable by taking average of three SBP measurements.
 We will also create a categorical age variable.
 We will model systolic blood pressure as dependent variable by body mass index as independent variable by age group.

 We will use data.table package, ggplot2 packages.

+# 4: Plotting

+# 5: Modelling